 A piping hot bowl of bolognese tossed with pasta and topped with a mountain of parmesan cheese is one of life’s greatest pleasures!
-This fennel and pork bolognese recipe is deceptively simple but does require a few hours of your time and a lot of love.
+This fennel and pork bolognese is deceptively simple to make.
+Trust me you’re going to want to add it to your dinner rotation!

-Fennel and pork bolognese is the perfect fall to winter comfort food!
-It’s a recipe that I make when I know I’ll be home for a few hours and can keep an eye on it while it slowly simmers on the stovetop.
+Fennel and pork bolognese is the perfect cozy, cold weather comfort food!
+It’s a recipe that I make when I know I’ll be home for the afternoon and can keep an eye on it while it slowly simmers on the stovetop.

 Oh, and another great thing about this recipe is it’s really inexpensive to make!
 The parmesan cheese will likely set you back more than the pork, tomatoes, and pasta combined!